shibukawa/oktavia_web/pages/doc/tutorial.rst

 * Filter: HTML tag, id, class etc...
 * Cache Density(%).

-Input files are accept each files or folders.
+Index generator can accept as input each files or folders.
 The ``oktavia-mkindex`` can accept several inputs at the same time by using ``-i`` or ``--input`` parameters.
-You should select only pages that content valuable information.
+You should select only pages that contains valuable information.
-Python document contains index pages.
-These pages don't have information itself.
+The Python document contains index pages.
+These pages don't have information themselves.

-Document root is an important for index file for web browsers.
-An index file stores relative path from this path to each files.
+Document root is important for the index file for web browsers.
+An index file stores the relative path from this path to each file.

 Python has a file ``library/os.html`` in ``cpython/Doc/build/html``.
-Following table is a sample of the document root option:
+The following table is a sample of the document root option:

 .. list-table::
    :header-rows: 1